nikolak/BBBot/README.md

 All commands except the ones for normal users can be used via private chat i.e. they don't have to be said to bot publicly on a channel.

+All commands: '.time','.ban','.unban','.ath','.rmath','.join','.quit','.say','.add','.remove','.update','!i','!download','!stream','!imdb','!suggest','.help','bot'

 Admins:
 --------

-`.turn <on/off>`    - turns bot on or off, bot will still be online but it will ignore all commands.
+`.turn <command> <on/off>`    - enables or disables any command from the list above, typing `.turn bot off` disables every command except `.turn` bot will still be online but it will ignore all commands.

 `.ath <username>`   - adds <username> to authorized list allowing them to use commands listed below under "Admins/authoritized nicknames" section.
 Note: list of authoritized usernames isn't saved i.e. is lost on restart.